Welcome, we're here to help.

 On this page:

-TWC’s Office of the Commissioner Representing Employers sponsors the Texas Business Conferences; a series of employer seminars held each year throughout the state.
-Employers who attend the seminars learn about state and federal employment laws and the unemployment claim and appeals process.
-The conferences provide practical, up-to-date information about operating a successful business and managing employees.
-We have assembled our best speakers to discuss matters of ongoing concern to Texas employers and share valuable information about the legal issues associated with operating a business in Texas.
-Recommended attire for the events is business casual.
+TWC’s Office of the Commissioner Representing Employers sponsors the Texas Business Conferences, a series of employer seminars held each year throughout the state.
+Employers who attend the seminars learn about state and federal employment laws and the unemployment claim and appeal process.
+We assemble our best speakers to guide you through ongoing matters of concern to Texas employers and to answer any questions you have regarding your business.

-Mail your registration form for the conference you wish to attend along with your $85 check payable to Texas Business Conference – TWC:
+Download the registration form for the conference you wish to attend (either the Word or PDF version) and mail the form along with your $99 check payable to Texas Business Conference – TWC:

 Texas Workforce Commission